nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 * `undo` <br>
   Undoes your latest `delete` command

+> Only 1 consecutive `undo` command is allowed.
+Therefore, typing `undo` twice will only undo the previous command and not the one before.

 <br>
 #### Clearing all entries : `clear`
 Clears all entries from the Task Manager.<br>